MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use the E-series SKU for smaller and cost-conscious production and nonproduction deployments.

-- Use input/output operations per second (IOPS) and throughput limits of VM SKUs for SAP third-party database (anydb) production deployments.
+- Use input/output operations per second (IOPS) and throughput limits of VM SKUs for SAP third-party database (AnyDB) production deployments.

 **Design recommendations for compute:**

-- Use an E-series SKU for SAP netweaver application server Java.
+- Use an E-series SKU for SAP NetWeaver application server Java.
 An E-series SKU has better memory than a D-series with same input, output, and throughput limits.
 Java application servers require a lot of memory, and the E-series will provide better CPU memory-mapping.
 It is recommended to use [gen2 VM SKUs](/azure/virtual-machines/generation-2), when possible.

-- Use an E-series SKU for anydb deployments.
+- Use an E-series SKU for AnyDB deployments.
 A database's performance increases with the size of its cache.
 The two main advantages of E-series SKUs over D-series are 1:8 memory mapping and constrained core options to help you save on database license costs without compromising input, output, and throughput limits.

 - The combined IOPS/throughput of all disks attached to a VM should be less than or equal to the VM's IOPS and throughput limits.
 For example, the p50 disk generates 7,500 IOPS and a 250 megabits per second (Mbps) throughput.
 When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help the p50 disk to achieve its throughput.